High-profile Snap stakeholders revealed in filings

-NEW YORK/BOSTON (Reuters) - Some of the biggest U.S. mutual and hedge funds, including Daniel Loeb's Third Point and Daniel Och's Och-Ziff Capital Management (OZM.N), owned stakes in Snap Inc (SNAP.N), parent of the wildly popular Snapchat messaging app, at the end of March, regulatory filings on Friday showed.
+NEW YORK/BOSTON, May 12 (Reuters) - Some of the biggest U.S. mutual and hedge funds, including Daniel Loeb's Third Point and Daniel Och's Och-Ziff Capital Management, owned stakes in Snap Inc, parent of the wildly popular Snapchat messaging app, at the end of March, regulatory filings on Friday showed.

 While the shares quickly rose after the IPO, they plunged this week after Snap reported a $2.2 billion first-quarter loss.
 User growth and revenue fell short of some Wall Street estimates as it competed with similar apps.